 I made a mistake in the beginning by not choosing a hotel chain, so our 7 nights in California will be a good start for Hilton rewards, but as I’ve researched more I’m preferring the Starwood brands, so we’re sticking with them as much as we can.

-Know your credit.
+Once you found banks with free checking accounts and opened one, you have to know your credit.
 It is a commonly held misconception that openings a credit card will reduce your credit score.
 I’m by no means an expert, but my credit card company has a simulator where I can test what opening a new card will do to my credit score before I actually do it.
 If you’re concerned about your score, I recommend testing that out first.

 Gut check.
 Before you go on to step four, I really mean it about checking in on your spending habits.
 If you’re likely to racking up thousands in debt in just a few months, this is not worth it.
 At all.
 In case I haven’t made that clear already, get yourself on a tight budget and work with cash only until you reign in your spending habits.